 Whether you need groceries or have extra to give, or you’re looking to volunteer, here’s where to find community fridges that are currently operational in the Boston area and beyond.
 Something missing from this map?
 Email the Eater Boston team.

-Note that several other fridges are in the works in the area, including in Hyde Park, South Boston, the North End, and Quincy.
+Note that several other fridges are in the works in the area, including in Hyde Park, South Boston, the North End, Waltham, and Quincy.
 Also, the Dorchester fridge closed at its Fields Corner location in July 2021 and is currently seeking a new home.
-Plus, the Allston fridge previously located at 1 N. Beacon St. has just moved to a new location in Brighton (see the Brighton Center Fridge below), but the Allston/Brighton team hasn’t given up on a trying to put a fridge in Allston (and/or Lower Allston) again.
+Plus, the Allston fridge previously located at 1 N. Beacon St. recently moved to a new location in Brighton (see the Brighton Center Fridge below), but the Allston/Brighton team hasn’t given up on a trying to put a fridge in Allston (and/or Lower Allston) again.